F56 (classification): Becoming classified

 For this class, classification generally has four phase.
 The first stage of classification is a health examination.
 For amputees in this class, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site because the nature of the amputation could cause not physically visible alterations to the body.
 This is especially true for lower limb amputees as it relates to how their limbs align with their hips and the impact this has on their spine and how their skull sits on their spine.
 During the observation phase involving training or practice, all athletes in this class may be asked to demonstrate their skills in athletics, such as running, jumping or throwing.
 A determination is then made as to what classification an athlete should compete in.
 Classifications may be Confirmed or Review status.
 For athletes who do not have access to a full classification panel, Provisional classification is available; this is a temporary Review classification, considered an indication of class only, and generally used only in lower levels of competition.

 While some people in this class may be ambulatory, they generally go through the classification process while using a wheelchair.
 This is because they often compete from a seated position.
 Failure to do so could result in them being classified as an ambulatory class competitor.
 For people in this class with amputations, classification is often based on the anatomical nature of the amputation.
 The classification system takes several things into account when putting people into this class.
-These includes which limbs are effected, how many limbs are effected, and how much of a limb is missing.
+These include which limbs are effected, how many limbs are effected, and how much of a limb is missing.